Find Affordable College Courses

 The average amount in student loans that chem eng majors at Villanova take out is $26,878.

-Full Chemical Engineering at Villanova University Report
+Read full report on Chemical Engineering at Villanova University

 Stevens Institute of Technology did quite well in this year’s ranking of the best schools for chemical engineering students.
 It came in at #9 on the list.
-Stevens is a medium-sized private not-for-profit school located in the large suburb of Hoboken.
+Stevens is a medium-sized private not-for-profit school located in the suburb of Hoboken.

 The average amount in student loans that chem eng majors at Stevens take out is $26,730.